near/docs/docs/2.build/1.chain-abstraction/multichain-gas-relayer/gas-station.md

      - Pyth oracle price fee IDs can be [found here](https://pyth.network/developers/price-feed-ids)
 4. Add paymasters to each foreign chain with `add_paymaster`.

+### Price Pusher

+In order to get up-to-date information on gas prices for foreign chains, a price pusher service must be run, either on demand or as a `cron` job.

+A separate price pusher should be used for each token:
+- [Pyth Price Pusher](https://github.com/pyth-network/pyth-crosschain/tree/main/apps/price_pusher): this price pusher supports `BNB` and `ETH`

 ### Usage

 Users who wish to get transactions signed and relayed by this contract and its accompanying infrastructure should perform the following steps: